felipowsky/Unifile/README.md

 # Unifile

 ## Description
-This python script will unify the content of all files in a directory and its subdirectores into a single file.
+This python script unifies the content of multiple files into a single file.
 Edit `extensions` variable in `unifile.py` to configure which files you want to merge.

 Example: